 Professional Teeth Whitening Performed In A Dental Office

 This uses a higher concentration of hydrogen peroxide than the over-the-counter whitening strips.
-A dentist may use a laser, and the session is completed in a matter of hours rather than the two- to four-week period suggested for whitening strips.
+A dentist may use laser gum therapy, and the session is completed in a matter of hours rather than the two- to four-week period suggested for whitening strips.
 The bottom line?
 These products shouldn’t damage your enamel as long as you follow the recommendations of your dentist and have regular check-ups so he or she can evaluate your teeth.
 In addition, here are three things you should consider:

 - Those with fillings, crowns and other extensive dental work should not begin whitening without speaking to the dentist first to ensure the bleaching will not damage your dental work.
 Together, you can tailor a treatment plan that should achieve the desired results.
 The ADA only recommends the use of whitening products under the supervision of a dentist.